Webmobsoft/yii2/docs/guide/structure-models.md

 * [Data Exporting](#data-exporting): allows model data to be exported in terms of arrays with customizable formats.

 The `Model` class is also the base class for more advanced models, such as [Active Record](db-active-record.md).
-Please refer to the relevant documentation for more details about these advanced models.
+Please refer to the relevant documentation for more hjhj details about these advanced models.

 > Info: You are not required to base your model classes on [[yii\base\Model]].
 However, because there are many Yii components built to support [[yii\base\Model]], it is usually the preferable base class for a model.